DTEK Zaporizka TPP Is Planning to Save Up to 30% of Energy Resources

-TPP’s power engineers have been developing a comprehensive energy efficiency programme for the next several years.
-Experts with German expert company TÜV SÜD will provide assistance in connection with the implementation of an energy management system at Zaporizka TPP.
-They will advise on specific organisational and technological measures that have to be employed to achieve savings.
+TPP’s power engineers have been developing a comprehensive energy efficiency program for the next several years.
+Consultants with German expert company TÜV SÜD will provide assistance in connection with the implementation of an energy management system at Zaporizka TPP.
+They will advise on specific organizational and technological measures that have to be employed to achieve savings.
 Following that, the energy management system will be certified in accordance with ISO 50001 international standard.zates2

 “To achieve maximum effect, everyone, from director to file and rank employees have to be involved in the energy saving process.
 It is important to have all energy resources accounted by metering devices.
 This will provide a reference point for understating what savings were made.
 It is also important that by saving energy resources, we improve working conditions, increase industrial safety, and reliability of such a sophisticated facility as a TPP,” commented Pavlo Petryk, a representative of TÜV SÜD.

 “Some of our employees have already completed a course on energy management at DTEK Academy.
 Now, we put this knowledge into practice by auditing our production facilities.
 We can see that up to 30% of energy resources can be saved if relevant energy efficiency efforts are implemented.
-We include all these measures into our long-term energy efficiency programme that will be carried out over three years.
-DTEK ESCO will help us to run the programme,” says Oleh Shmitko, deputy chief operations engineer at Zaporizka TPP.zates3
+We include all these measures into our long-term energy efficiency program that will be carried out over three years.
+DTEK ESCO will help us to run the program,” said Oleh Shmitko, Deputy Chief Operations Engineer at Zaporizka TPP.zates3